Demoted Clemson QB Bryant misses practice

 Swinney continued: "But that doesn't mean Kelly doesn't deserve to play.
 We trust Kelly, we believe in Kelly.
 Kelly's a great football player. ...
 He'll continue to help us win."

 Because Bryant, a senior, played in only four games, he could capitalize on the new redshirt rule and immediately seek a transfer, preserving a year of eligibility in 2019.
-The new rule states that players who participate in four games or less can retain the season of eligibility.
+The new rule states that players who participate in four games or fewer can retain the season of eligibility.

 Lawrence leads Clemson with 600 passing yards and has nine touchdowns and only two interceptions, completing 65 percent of his attempts.
 Bryant has 461 passing yards with two touchdowns and one interception, completing 66.7 percent of his attempts with 130 rushing yards and two touchdowns.